 • Litigating and resolving shareholders’ breach of fiduciary duty claims in In re Coventry Health Care, Inc. Shareholder Litigation

 • Serving as co-class counsel in Alaska Electrical Pension Fund, et al. v.
 Pharmacia Corp., et al.

 • Litigating and resolving shareholders’ breach of fiduciary duty claims in In re Rehabcare Group, Inc. Shareholder Litigation

 Lance has devoted a substantial amount of time to litigating securities fraud class actions and played a key role in documenting and administering the following class action settlements: In re Select Medical Corp.
 Sec.
 Litig.; In re NPS Pharm., Inc. Sec.
 Litig.; In re MBNA Sec.
 Litig.; In re Dell Sec.
 Litig.

-Prior to joining Motley Rice, Lance served as an associate in the Washington, D.C., office of a national law firm, where he litigated complex products liability actions.
-Lance also has experience in the areas of insurance coverage matters and the Freedom of Information Act.
+Prior to joining Motley Rice in 2007, Lance served as an associate in the Washington, D.C., office of a national law firm, where he worked on complex products liability litigation at both the trial and appellate levels.
+Lance also has experience in SEC whistleblower actions.

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.